ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 # Compiler Optimizations

-Since signed integer under- and overflow is undefined behavior the compiler can optimize based on this knowledge.
+Since signed integer under- and overflow is undefined behavior the compiler can optimize based on this knowledge [(89)](https://blog.robertelder.org/signed-or-unsigned/).
 For example it can assume that `index + 1` is greater than `index` and that `container[index]` is next to both `container[index - 1]` and `container[index + 1]`.
 This is not true for unsigned types since both `- 1` and `+ 1` can cause the value to wrap around.
 This can make auto-vectorization more difficult [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).